Cougars repeat at state skiing

 Three seniors lead the way to back-to-back Alpine titles

-The Cougars won their second consecutive state championship Wednesday at Giants Ridge in Biwabik, completing a 2021 season during which they won all six South Suburban Conference varsity meets as well as the Section 6 meet.

-On Wednesday, Lakeville South placed three skiers in the top 15 overall to come in six points ahead of Stillwater in the team competition.
+Lakeville South placed three skiers in the top 15 overall (including competitiors who qualified for state individually) to come in six points ahead of Stillwater in the team competition.
 Finishing third was Edina, the other team qualifier from Section 6.

-Seniors William Nida (two-run time of 1 minute, 12.61 seconds), Joe Olson (1:15.97) and Kyle Wentworth (1:17.02) were first, third and seventh among skiers in the team competition.
+Nida (two-run time of 1 minute, 12.61 seconds), Olson (1:15.97) and Wentworth (1:17.02) were first, third and seventh among skiers in the team competition.
 In the overall competition, which includes skiers who qualified for state as individuals, they were second, 10th and 15th.

+“The last two years, I think the seniors have done a great job of showing our younger guys what they need to do so our team can be successful, and I’m proud of that,” Wentworth said.

-In the team format, Nida, Olson and Wentworth gave South a comfortable 12-point lead over their top three skiers from Stillwater.
+Once both runs were complete, Nida, Olson and Wentworth gave South a comfortable 12-point lead over their counterparts from from Stillwater.
 The top two teams also pulled away from the rest of the pack.
 Third-place Edina was 21 points behind Stillwater.

 James Nida of South was 20th among skiers in the team competition in 1:23.53.
 Alex Papanikolaou (1:25.21) was 23rd among team competition skiers and Connor Oujiri (1:29.01) was 30th.